pagkly/Zed/Investopedia3/How SWOT (Strength, Weakness, Opportunity, and Threat) Analysis Works.md

 Using internal and external data, a SWOT analysis can tell a company where it needs to improve internally, as well as help develop strategic plans.

-Using [internal and external data](https://www.investopedia.com/articles/active-trading/040915/how-big-data-has-changed-finance.asp), the technique can guide businesses toward strategies more likely to be successful, and away from those in which they have been, or are likely to be, less successful.
+Using [[internal and external data]](https://www.investopedia.com/articles/active-trading/040915/how-big-data-has-changed-finance.asp), the technique can guide businesses toward strategies more likely to be successful, and away from those in which they have been, or are likely to be, less successful.
 An independent SWOT analysis analysts, investors or competitors can also guide them on whether a company, product line or industry might be strong or weak and why.

 ## A Visual Overview